-The Occupant‘ does something similar and represents how a man chooses to conform to his deepest impulses during moments of crisis and walks down a very dark path.
+‘The Occupant‘ does something similar and represents how a man chooses to conform to his deepest impulses during moments of crisis and walks down a very dark path.
 So further down in this article, we’ll be explaining his character in context with the overarching plot and also how it leads up to the film’s conclusion.

 The Contrast

 Earlier in the movie, Javier tries to take his own son out for a run just to make him lose some weight so that he’s not bullied in school anymore.
-But his wife seems to have a problem with this and does not agree with his methods.
+However, his wife seems to have a problem with this and does not agree with his methods.
 In contrast to this, despite Tomas’ previous alcohol addictions, his wife supports him no matter what.
 Even Tomas’ daughter practices ballet and seems to be the exact opposite of Javier’s son, who just plays video games at home all day.
 Subconsciously, Javier realizes that he hates pretty much everything that he currently has and all he wants is to live Tomas’ life.
-This is when he begins to go down a dark downward spiral of envy which forces him to pull off a sinister plan.
+This is when he begins to go down a dark downward spiral of envy, forcing him to pull off a sinister plan.

-A representation of Javier’s Psychopathy
+A Representation of Javier’s Psychopathy

 With a very innocent demeanor, he walks around with a superficial charm that not only fools his own wife but later ends up manipulating Tomas’ wife as well.
 Almost the entire movie is a representation of his grandiose sense of self-worth.
-Despite not being able to afford his old lifestyle, he firmly believes that he’s better than Tomas and even thinks he’s better off without his own family.
-And of course, the scene in which his ex-wife later threatens him that she’ll tell the police about everything he has done, he does not flinch once when he blackmails her that he’ll take away their son’s college funds and spend it all on a lawyer.
+Despite being unable to afford his old lifestyle, he firmly believes that he’s better than Tomas and even thinks he’s better off without his own family.
+And, of course, in the scene in which his ex-wife later threatens him that she’ll tell the police about everything he has done, he does not flinch once when he blackmails her that he’ll take away their son’s college funds and spend it all on a lawyer.
 This shows how negligent he is towards being responsible for his own family.

-The Ending: A lack of empathy, guilt or remorse
+The Ending: A Lack of Empathy, Guilt or Remorse

 In the final moments of the film, Javier can be seen in his old lifestyle all over again.
 He starts working for a top-notch advertising company, he’s with a new wife who does not question his ways, he has a daughter who he feels is better than his real son, and most of all, he has his old home back.
 In the closing scenes, Javier looks at the stainless tap in his kitchen and finally feels satisfied with his life.
 He then opens the automatic shades of his new home and admires the view outside his window.